This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • What are the symptoms of typhoid?

-Symptoms will usually start 1-2 weeks after being exposed to the bacteria3 and include fever, headache, stomach aches and pains, a cough, constipation or diarhhoea.3,5
+Symptoms will usually start 1-2 weeks after being exposed to the bacteria3 and include fever, headache, general aches and pains, a cough, constipation or diarhhoea.3,5

 • How serious is typhoid?

-If caught and treated early, patients can get treated at home and be back not normal in under two weeks.3,5 However, if the patient goes for more than a few weeks untreated, complications can occur leading – in severe cases – to bleeding and perforation of the bowel, or damage to the brain that can affect mood and behaviour.3
+If caught and treated early, patients can get treated at home and be back to normal in under two weeks.3,5 However, if the patient goes for more than a few weeks untreated, complications can occur leading – in severe cases – to bleeding and perforation of the bowel, or damage to the brain.3

 • Can I prevent getting typhoid?